Cliff Hague

 Cliff Hague (born 1944) is a British town planning practitioner and Emeritus Professor of Planning and Spatial Development at Heriot-Watt University, Edinburgh.
-He was educated at Alfred St Elementary School in Manchester, North Manchester Grammar School for Boys (1955–63) and Magdalene College Cambridge (1963–66) where he read Geography, then at the University of Manchester (1966–68) where he was awarded a post-graduate Diploma in Town Planning.
+He was educated at Alfred St Elementary School in Manchester, North Manchester Grammar School for Boys (1955–1963) and Magdalene College Cambridge (1963–1966) where he read Geography, then at the University of Manchester (1966–1968) where he was awarded a post-graduate Diploma in Town Planning.

 Biography

 Through the 1970s Hague provided voluntary assistance on planning and housing to the Craigmillar Festival Society, a community group in Edinburgh's largest public housing estate.
 From the mid-1970s until the late 1980s he was part of the Radical Institute Group that sought reform within the Royal Town Planning Institute.
 As well as teaching planning and housing at Heriot-Watt University, he also worked as a part-time tutor for the Open University on social science courses during the 1970s and 1980s.

-Since 2006 he has been Emeritus Professor, freelance consultant and researcher.
-From 2011 until 2014 he was Chairman of the Built Environment Forum Scotland.
+Since 2006, he has been Emeritus Professor, freelance consultant and researcher.
+From 2011 until 2014, he was Chairman of the Built Environment Forum Scotland.
 He was one of the senior planning academics invited to take part in the Encounters in Planning Thought project at the Technical University of Vienna.
 In Riga in 2013, he gave one of the six Association of European Schools of Planning/International Federation of Housing and Planning anniversary lectures.

 He served as president of the Commonwealth Association of Planners from 2000 to 2006, and as secretary-general from 2006 to 2010.
 From 2008 until 2015 he led the team at the Royal Town Planning Institute that provided the UK Contact Point for the ESPON programme (ESPON is the European Network for Territorial Development and Cohesion).
 In 2011 he chaired the Commonwealth expert group on urbanisation.
 He was president of the Royal Town Planning Institute in 1996.

 He is a member of the UK's Academy for the Social Sciences.
 He is a Patron of PAS.
-In 2016 he became Chair of the Cockburn Association, which is Edinburgh's Civic Trust.
+From 2016 until 2023 he was Chair of the Cockburn Association, which is Edinburgh's Civic Trust.
 He was awarded the O.B.E. in the 2016 Birthday Honours.